hchiam/web-accessibility-course-notes/README.md

   * **state** (example: "collapsed")
   * (These *are* the affordances!)
 * Accessibility tree <- DOM tree:
-  * Pretty much the same.
+  * Pretty much the same, except visuals removed and items "linearized" (to fit one dimension of speech over time).
   * Much of the DOM has implicit semantic meaning.
 (Example: `button` instead of `div`)
 * `alt="description of the image in its context to provide the same experience"`.
 Tricky example: header logo is also link to home.
 Instead of `"Home"`, just do `"<Page name as shown in logo image>"`.
 * `alt=""` = good if a description would be redundant in the image's context, but we also don't want the screen reader to read out the file name either.
 Tricky example: magnifying glass next to search field that already gets read out as a searchbox.